Kenya's Equity Bank, Safaricom team up to expand digital banking

 “We were young and not very experienced.
 We are now more experienced and hopefully wiser,” James Mwangi, Equity Group’s chief executive, told a joint news conference.

-He said Equity Bank had also realised it needed a partnership with Safaricom, whose 31 million users, dwarf Equity’s 14 million customers, 99 percent of whom are also Safaricom subscribers.
+He said Equity Bank had also realized it needed a partnership with Safaricom, whose 31 million users, dwarf Equity’s 14 million customers, 99 percent of whom are also Safaricom subscribers.

 “(This is) a humble acceptance that Equity is a subset of Safaricom,” he said, adding the two might open up their distribution network to each other in the future.